eHealthAfrica/angular-eha.couchdb-auth/README.md

 });
 ```

+_Note_: `userRoles` can be camelcase, or hyphenized strings (with '_' or '-' but not with both).

 ### ehaCouchDbAuthService

 #### `signIn(params)`

-_Promise/A+_ Attempt to create a new CouchDB session with given credentials
+_Promise/A+_ Attempt to create a new CouchDB session with given credentials.

 ##### Params